 Police are attempting to confirm whether the incidents are connected to a gangland war between the Yamanashi-ikka and the Yamanashi Kyoyu-kai organized crime group.

-Since an upper member of the Yamanashi Kyoyu-kai was seriously injured after being shot in the riverbed of the Arakawa River last November, multiple shooting incidents and one suicide involving the gangs have taken place.
+Since an upper member of the Yamanashi Kyoyu-kai, headquartered in Kofu, was seriously injured after being shot in the riverbed of the Arakawa River last November, multiple shooting incidents and one suicide involving the gangs have taken place.